naggie/astralbrowser/README.md

 post](https://calbryant.uk/blog/designing-an-incredibly-fast-but-niche-file-search-engine/)
 for more details on the design.

+## Features

+### Search

+Streaming client-side search over the downloaded index.
+The URL hash is the single source of truth: `#?term` is a global (non-path-scoped) search, anything else is a directory path.
+Searching pushes a single history entry then replaces it on each keystroke, so back/forward and deep links work without flooding the back stack.
+Clearing the search restores the directory you were in.

+### Keyboard navigation

+- **Up / Down** — move the row selection (wraps; Down from no selection starts at the first real item).
+- **Enter** — open the selected row.
+- **Backspace** — go up a directory (ignored while a text input is focused).
+- **Space** — play/stop the selected audio file.
+- **Escape** — clear the selection.

+### Audio player

+Audio files (`mp3`, `ogg`, `oga`, `wav`, `flac`, `aac`, `m4a`, `opus`, `weba`) get an inline play/stop button.
+Playback advances gaplessly through the directory as a playlist using two swapped `<audio>` elements (one plays while the next preloads).
+Integrates with system media controls (`mediaSession`): track title, next/previous track, and hardware media keys.

+### README rendering

+A `README.md` in a directory is rendered inline as GitHub-flavoured markdown below the listing (via `marked`).
+Content is trusted — served from your own file server — so no HTML sanitisation is applied.

+### Hidden files

+`.index.txt` and `.zsync` control files (which accompany published ISOs) are hidden from the listing.

+### Responsive layout

+On narrow screens (≤700px) the table collapses into cards: the name is prominent with size/date/path flowing inline below it, and audio buttons are always visible (no hover on touch).

 ## Demo

 To run a demo of astralbrowser with a sample file tree: